 The Partnership's traders are engaged in trading propane and other natural gas liquids for the Partnership's account and for supplying the Partnership's retail and wholesale propane operations.
 The Partnership primarily trades products purchased from its over 200 suppliers, however, it also conducts transactions on the New York Mercantile Exchange.
 Trading activity is conducted primarily to generate a profit independent of the retail and wholesale operations, but is also conducted to insure the availability of propane during periods of short supply.
-Propane represents over 65% of the Partnership's total trading volume, with the remainder consisting of various other natural gas liquids.
+Propane represents over 57% of the Partnership's total trading volume, with the remainder consisting of various other natural gas liquids.
 The Partnership attempts to minimize trading risk through the enforcement of its trading policies, which include total inventory limits and loss limits, and attempts to minimize credit risk through credit checks and application of its credit policies.
 However, there can be no assurance that historical experience or the existence of such policies will prevent trading losses in the future.
-For the fiscal years ended July 31, 1993, 1992 and 1991, Ferrellgas had net revenues of \$6.7 million, \$4.9 million and \$9.9 million, respectively, from its trading activities.
+For the Partnership's pro forma fiscal year ended July 31, 1994 and Ferrellgas' historical fiscal years ended July 31, 1993 and 1992, net revenues from trading activities were \$6.8 million, \$6.7 million and \$4.9 million, respectively.